 "See… I would help… but I actually have another idea."

-The brunette didn't like the sound of this.
+She didn't like the sound of this.
 The fairy's blue eyes were glittering knowingly between the two.
-It reminded her a lot of Dumbledore and she felt a painful pang of sadness in her chest.
+It reminded her a lot of Dumbledore, and she felt a pang of grief in her chest.

 "I hope you find what you're looking for, and once you have fulfilled your promises, all will be well."

 Hermione looked over at Draco who grew pale.